 phonological features, represented here by marking the values of

 each of eight features within curly brackets

 pronunciation of that combination into (Unicode) IPA as something

 like [ŋɑ̃], but only as a rough guide – even if

 Neanderthal throats had been exactly like ours, it still wouldn't

 really be appropriate to think of it as a string of discrete

-elements (subdividing it into an
+elements (subdividing it into an “onset” phase and a “release”

-release phase is about as far as you can safely go).
+phase is about as far as you can safely go).
 Nonetheless,

 the notation is designed to resemble an ordinary alphabetic

 script, with the specific feature‐marking symbols chosen to give

 an impression of the resulting sound; and assimilation rules are

 misinterpretations – for instance

 written that way rather than as

 implication of a voiceless element.